-Most of the writing I’ve done in the last few years has been here on the site, but I do occasionally slap something together for other folks.
-Here’s a mostly-complete list…
+Most of the writing I’ve done in the last few years has been here on the site, but here’s a mostly-complete list of the rest…

 - I contributed an essay to a Boston Review roundtable on the 50th anniversary of the Port Huron Statement.

-- The blogpost What I Saw at #OccupyWallStreet Last Night, and What I Saw When I Left appears in the anthology Dreaming in Public: Building the Occupy Movement.
+- The blogpost What I Saw at #OccupyWallStreet Last Night, and What I Saw When I Left appeared in the 2012 anthology Dreaming in Public: Building the Occupy Movement.

 - My doctoral dissertation, “The United States National Student Association: Democracy, Activism, and the Idea of the Student, 1947-1978,” can be downloaded here in PDF form.
-Since it’s more than five hundred pages long, you may find this extended table of contents useful as well.
+Since it’s more than five hundred pages long, you may find this extended table of contents useful.
 If you need a non-PDF version of either of these documents for accessibility reasons, I’d be more than happy to provide one.

 - When I was still an undergrad I wrote a short history of the United States Student Association for distribution to USSA members at conferences.
-The most recent version of that essay is available online here.
+I’ve revised and updated it pretty regularly over the years, and the most recent version is available online here.

-- The essay “NSA and Post-War Student Activism Before 1960″ appears in the anthology American Students Organize: Founding the National Student Association After World War II.
+- The essay “NSA and Post-War Student Activism Before 1960″ appeared in the anthology American Students Organize: Founding the National Student Association After World War II.

 - The essay The Teaching of American History in a Time of National Crisis, an assessment of a national survey of college students’ historical knowledge, appeared in the Radical History Review, issue 85.